PraneetKSahoo/DGMA-Driver-Glance-and-Mode-Analysis/README.md

 pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118 pip install opencv-python numpy l2cs scikit-learn matplotlib
 ```
+>FSRCNN model weights are downloaded automatically on first use (if upscaling is enabled) from github.com/Saafke/FSRCNN_Tensorflow.
+The .pb file is saved to the working directory and reused on subsequent runs.
+No manual download needed.

 > **Note:** The `l2cs` package requires the `L2CSNet_gaze360.pkl` model weights file to be present in the working directory (or specify the path in `face_analysis_dl.py`).
+Get the model from here: [https://github.com/ahmednull/l2cs-net](https://github.com/ahmednull/l2cs-net#demo)

 ---